stella-project/syntax_checker_CLI/README.md

   --help  Show this message and exit.

 Commands:
-  split     Split a run file by topic name into separate files. validate  Check the syntax of a ranking file.
+  split     Split a run-file by topic name into separate files. validate  Check the syntax of a ranking file.
 ```